rajrules21/Jenkins-Projects/Project-2/README.md

 - **CI/CD Pipeline Setup:** Implement a Continuous Integration/Continuous Deployment (CI/CD) pipeline using Jenkins to automate the build, test, and deployment processes of the Flask application.

-- **Deployment to AWS:** Deploy the Flask application to AWS ECS (Elastic Container Service) using Docker containers.
+- **Deployment to AWS ECS:** Deploy the Flask application to AWS ECS (Elastic Container Service) using Docker containers.

 ## Tools and Technologies: